 - EPUB is the most widely accepted and functional e-book format.
-MOBI and AZW3 are Amazon’s proprietary formats used for Kindle devices.
+MOBI is an older format that became the basis for AZW3, Amazon’s proprietary format used for Kindle devices.

 - If possible, you should always leave books in the format that they came in originally.